 - A minimum of 48 hours after the post has been published on the KSLR Forum.

-We thank our contributors in advance for sticking to these guidelines, which help us maintain our standards and ensure the Forum is a space which authors to show their ideas to a wide audience!
+We thank our contributors in advance for sticking to these guidelines, which help us maintain our standards and ensure the Forum is a space which authors to show fresh ideas to a wide audience.

 Areas of Law

 Your article should be relevant to those studying or practising law in the UK and, in particular, to those based at King’s.
 This is a broad area and by no means limited to English law, since King’s is a diverse institution with a global outlook.
 However it is likely to exclude submissions closely focussed on fine points of law relevant only to other jurisdictions.
 If you are uncertain as to whether your article fits our submission guidance please ask advice from email@example.com

 If you would like to contribute, we’d be thrilled to receive your submission!
 Please email it to firstname.lastname@example.org, and include in the subject line your blog post title and your name.
 If you would like your blog piece to include a photo and a short biography, please include this information in your submission email.

 The Editors will not approve posts in advance of seeing the text.
 Please do not send abstracts, as we will not be able to tell from an abstract whether your post complies with the Style Rules and meets the Forum’s requirements.
 If you are unsure whether a topic is suitable for the blog, please email us on the address above.
 An indication that a topic may be suitable does not amount to advance acceptance of the post.

 Once you have submitted your draft post, the Editors will be in touch.
 We endeavour to respond quickly to submissions and you can anticipate a response within a week.